What is pelvic girdle pain (PGP)?

 - advice around labour and birth

-- they may give you a pelvic support belt or crutches if they think these may help you.
+- a pelvic support belt or crutches if they think it may help.

-Many people worry about taking pain medication during pregnancy, but there are some safe options for you and your baby, such as paracetamol so long as you stay within the recommended dose.
-If you think you need stronger medicine, ask your GP, midwife or a pharmacist to find out what pain medicine you can take and how best to take it.
+Many people worry about taking pain medication during pregnancy.
+But there are some medicines that are safe for you and your baby, such as paracetamol so long as you stay within the recommended dose.
+If you think you need stronger medicine, ask your GP, midwife or a pharmacist to find out what you can take and how best to take it.

 You can also try to manage pain with alternative therapies, which could include things like: